pepegar/mu-workshop/README.md

  - **clientAppSettings**: Here we just add the dependencies required to start the client application.
  - **docsSettings**: Settings for slides.
 Unrelated with the project itself.

-The `projectSettings` contains some different pieces.
+The `projectSettings` contains a mix of things:

-From one side, the `macro paradise` required by **Mu** to work and some `scala options` to enable some compiler features and warnings about dirty/problematic code.

-From the other side, we have the `silencer` plugin.
-The `silencer` plugin allow us to suppress the warnings about `unused imports` that the **Mu** generated code can throw.
+- The `macro-paradise` compiler plugin to activate macros,
+- Some `scalacOptions` to make the compiler more strict
-The `"-P:silencer:pathFilters=target"` is the `scalaOption` in charge of this.
+- Adds the `silencer` plugin, to make the compiler not warn about unused imports on generated code.
+The `"-P:silencer:pathFilters=target"` in `scalacOptions` is in charge of this.

 ## Step 2 - Defining protocol